 This includes a range of other payments made to people getting income support.
 Depending on your circumstances, past payments may also need to be repaid.

 If you have an injury or illness that is the subject of a compensation claim, payments and benefits you receive from Centrelink may be affected.
-To work out how a proposed lump-sum or continuing compensation payment may affect your Centrelink payments you or your legal adviser should access the Online Compensation Estimator.
+To work out how a proposed lump sum or continuing compensation payment may affect your payments, you or your legal adviser should access the Online Compensation Estimator.

-If, after checking the online estimator, you have further questions you can contact the Compensation Recovery Team in your state.
+If you have further questions after using the online estimator, you can contact the Compensation Recovery Team by:

 They can answer questions about:

-- whether you need to repay any money to us as a result of receiving a compensation payment
+- whether you need to repay money to us as a result of overpayment after receiving a compensation payment

 - whether your compensation payment will stop you from receiving future Centrelink payments and, if so, the period in which this applies

-Download the Compensation and damages form (MOD C) if you are getting, are about to get, or have already got a compensation payment.
-This form is used to calculate your rate of payment or to review your entitlement.
+- download and complete the Compensation and damages form (MOD C).
+It is used to calculate your rate of payment and review your entitlement

 Compensation review and appeal rights

-Solicitors and insurers can find more information on compensation, including forms, publications and legislation links.
+Solicitors and insurers can get more information on compensation, including forms, publications and legislation links.